JoLiLolpro/3DSController/README.md

 For the PC app you need msys2 and mingw32, open a cmd in the PC folder and type `mingw32 make clean` then `mingw32 make`.

-For linux you need gcc.
+For linux you need gcc and the X11/Xtst development package.

 ## General Troubleshooting
 - Make sure that you are using the 3DS and PC application from the same release,